theUnrelated/Shopify_Anchanto_Integration/README.md

 ### Fulfillment Update
 POST request will be sent to shopify updating order to **Fulfilled** upon status change = **complete** via webhook request from Anchanto end.

+### Full Sync
+Full Sync function can be called which pulls inventory and syncs both inventory according to Anchanto's warehouse.

 #### Disclaimer
 This is still in dev stage but they do work.
 Current challenges: